 Did you miss something while you stepped away from your computer?
 We’re tracking some of the best Big Ten social media happenings and posting them all right here.
-Check out today’s edition, including an all-access video of Chris Collins telling walk-on James Montgomery he has a scholarship.
+Check out today’s edition, including a photo of Comerica Field with an ice rink all set for the Greak Lakes Invitational.

 Illinois football coach Tim Beckman announced today that offensive coordinator Bill Cubit has agreed to a one-year contract extension that includes an increase in annual salary to $500,000 per year and keeps him on the Fighting Illini sideline through the 2015 season.
 The extension becomes official pending UI Board of Trustees approval.

 As most of the Big Ten pauses for finals, it seems a fitting time to evaluate how the first semester went for the conference’s freshmen.
 We’ve got a third of the season under our belts, so it feels like we can finally take an initial peek at the numbers.